What's new or changed in Finance and Operations platform update 24 (March 2019)

 This new capability will provide a framework that will allow business processes in Finance and Operations to capture business events as business processes are executed, and send the events to an external system or application.

 This feature is available as a private preview.
-For information about when the feature is scheduled for generally availability, see the Release notes.
+For information about when the feature is scheduled for generally availability, see the Release plans.

 This will allow, for example, a purchase order approval to quickly trigger a fulfillment in the vendor organization sooner than later; a receipt of a damaged part to trigger the vendor claim process in real time; and so on.
 Because these events happen in the context of business processes they are called business events, which enable business process integration.